-The Company uses the following hierarchy for determining and disclosing the fair value of assets and liabilities by valuation technique:
+The Group uses the following hierarchy for determining and disclosing the fair value of assets and liabilities by valuation technique:

-- Level 1: quoted (unadjusted) prices in active markets for identical assets or liabilities - Level 2: other techniques for which all inputs that have a significant effect on the recorded fair value are observable, either directly or indirectly - Level 3: techniques that use inputs that have a significant effect on the recorded fair value that are not based on observable market data - 4.15 As at 01 April 2020, Motor Vehicle worth of Rs.
-6,479,000/- (Net book value) was transferred to Right of use Assets.
-At the end of lease period, It was transferred to the Motor Vehicles at valuation at a Net Book Value of Rs.
-6,101,058/=) during the year. - 4.16 Property, Plant and Equipment recognized above does not include fully depreciated assets at at 31 March 2020 and 31 March 2019.
+Level 1: quoted (unadjusted) prices in active markets for identical assets or liabilities

+Level 2: other techniques for which all inputs that have a significant effect on the recorded fair value are observable, either directly or indirectly Level 3: techniques that use inputs that have a significant effect on the recorded fair value that are not based on observable market data

+4.15 Property, Plant and Equipment recognized above does not include fully depreciated assets at at 31 March 2022 and 31 March 2023.

-4.17 Impairment of Property, Plant and Equipment.
+4.16 Impairment of Property, Plant and Equiptment.

-The Board of Directors has assessed the potential impairment loss of property, plant and equipment as at 31 March 2020.
+The Board of Directors has assessed the potential impairment loss of property, plant and equipment as at 31 March 2023.
 Based on the assessment, no impairment provision is required to be made in the financial statements as at the reporting date in respect of property, plant and equipment.